Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Introduction

-In view of these issues, here we propose a framework that fine-tunes and prunes the orthogonal bases obtained by applying singular value decomposition (SVD) on the convolutional weight matrices.
-Our contributions are as follows: \begin{itemize} \item We propose a basis pruning algorithm that prunes convolutional layers in orthogonal subspaces regardless of the network architecture.
-As the basis vectors are non-trainable in our framework to facilitate transfer learning, we introduce the basis scaling factors which are responsible for both importance estimation and fine-tuning of basis vectors.
-These basis scaling factors are trainable by backpropagation and only contribute a very small amount of trainable parameters. \item After basis pruning, as the numbers of input and output channels of the original convolutional layers remain unchanged, other pruning algorithms can be further applied for double pruning.
+In view of these issues, here we propose a framework that fine-tunes and prunes the orthonormal bases obtained by applying the singular value decomposition (SVD) on the convolutional weight matrices.
+The SVD decomposes a linear transformation matrix into two sets of orthonormal bases and the corresponding singular values that indicate the contributions of the basis vectors \cite{Journal:Stewart:SIAM1993:early}.
+Our contributions include: \begin{itemize} \item Using the linear independence of basis vectors, we propose a basis pruning algorithm that prunes convolutional layers regardless of the network architecture.
+As the basis vectors are non-trainable in our framework to facilitate transfer learning, we introduce the basis scaling factors which are responsible for importance estimation and fine-tuning of basis vectors.
+These basis scaling factors are trainable by backpropagation and only contribute a small amount of trainable parameters. \item After basis pruning, as the numbers of input and output channels of the original convolutional layers remain unchanged, other pruning algorithms can be further applied for double pruning.
 By combining the advantages of basis pruning and other pruning algorithms, we can achieve larger pruning ratios that cannot be achieved by either alone.
 This provides a new approach that can amplify existing pruning mechanism. \end{itemize} We tested our framework by transferring the features of ImageNet pre-trained models to classify the CIFAR-10, MNIST, and Fashion-MNIST datasets.
-With less than 1\% reduction in the classification accuracy, we can achieve pruning ratios up to 98.9\% in parameters and 98.6\% in FLOPs.
-Experiments on same-dataset pruning were also performed on CIFAR-10 for comparisons.